 - Share local & industry news

-- forward articles you see in the paper
+- forward relevant articles you see online

 - share stories you find about companies that are in your clients’ industries

 - share experiences and trends you’re seeing in the market

 - Provide statisticsPublish data that would interest your prospects, such as industry trends, hiring costs, turnover costs, etc. For example, when I was in the staffing industry, we published a quarterly clerical and office salary guide showing the local pay rates (min, max and average) for about 20 different positions.
 We collected the data just by reading the classifieds each week and recording pay information in a spreadsheet.

 - Offer access to competitive dataDo you have information about your prospect’s competitors that they don’t have?
 If so, offer to share it.
 For example, you may know the salaries and benefit programs other companies are offering to attract and retain top talent.
 By sharing that information, you become a valuable resource for planning hiring strategies.